-4. Bake at 350 degrees F, on the center rack in the oven, for 15 to 17 minutes for 10 muffins or until an inserted toothpick comes out clean.
+4. Bake at 350 degrees F (180.
+C) on the center rack in the oven, for 15 to 17 minutes, or until an inserted toothpick comes out clean.

 5. Grab 2 bowls.
-In one bowl, using a fork to mix cinnamon and sugar together.
+In one bowl, using a fork to mix cinnamon and sugar.
 In the second bowl, melt butter in the microwave.

 6. Take each muffin, gently dip the top into the melted butter and swirl to coat evenly.
 Then dip into the cinnamon-sugar mixture and swirl until the top is evenly coated.